 Download the Electrical/Computer Technologies brochure.

 Students who successfully complete this class may earn direct credit to Muskegon Community College.
-A list of classes that offer direct credit may be found here.
+Our direct credit flier has a list of all participating classes.

 Tour the classroom

 Enjoy this tour of the Electrical/Computer Technologies classroom and lab featuring a variety of hands-on training modules such as circuit boards, robotics and automation, residential wiring, renewable energy and more.

 Instructor: Brian Blanchard

 Mr. Blanchard graduated from Manistee High School before attending Michigan Technical University where he earned his associate's degree in Mechanical Design/Engineering Technology and Electromechanical Engineering Technology.
 He also has a Bachelor's of Science in Manufacturing Engineering Technology and an Master's of Science in Career & Technical Education from Ferris State University.
 Before teaching he had over twelve years of industry experience working as a manufacturing supervisor, quality engineer, account manager, and director of engineering and sales.
 He enjoys outdoor sports and spending time with family and friends.